What's your best financing option?

 by Paige Estigarribia

 Your bathroom faucet is constantly leaking.
 Upgrading your windows could reduce heating and cooling costs.
 And you'd love to redo your kitchen cabinets.
 But how to pay for all that?
-In 2015, the average homeowner spent $2,889 on home repairs per year.
+In 2016, the average homeowner spent $5,517 on home repairs for the year.

 Knowing that home repairs and remodeling can sometimes get expensive, maybe you've asked yourself whether using a HELOC (Home Equity Line Of Credit) to cover the costs is a good idea.
 Some would argue that a HELOC is the best instrument to finance a repair or remodeling project.
 Let's examine some of the pros and cons of using a HELOC.